elastio/bon/website/blog/bon-builder-v2-1-release.md

 We are continuing to improve [`bon`] and add new features.
 It's still a young crate and we have big plans for it, so stay tuned!

 Also, a huge thank you for 600 stars ⭐ [on Github](https://github.com/elastio/bon)!
 Consider giving [`bon`] a star if you haven't already.
-Your support is a big motivation and together we can build a better builder 🐱!
+Your support and feedback is a big motivation and together we can build a better builder 🐱!

 <!--